 - 1. Please indicate how many hours you spent on this lab.
 This will be helpful for calibrating the workload for next time the course is taught.

 - 2. Gates, Switches, and LEDs

 - a) What resistor values did you choose?
 Why?

 - b) Did your circuit function correctly?

 - 3. 74HC04 Inverter

 - a) Plot of VTC

 - b) Input and output logic levels.
 Are they within the specifications of the datasheet?

 - c) Measured power consumption, compared to data sheet value.

 - 4. Transistor-level Inverter

 - a) Plot of VTC

 - b) Input and output logic levels

 - 5. Ring oscillator

-- a) Photo of oscilloscope trace of switching output, annotated with the period and frequency. - b) Compute the average delay of a single inverter from the ring - c) Measured power consumption
+- a) Photo of oscilloscope trace of switching output, annotated with the period and frequency.

+- b) Compute the average delay of a single inverter from the ring

+- c) Why does the frequency change when you touch the wires?

+- d) Measured power consumption

-6. Full adder
+- 6. Full adder

 - a) Truth table

 - b) Schematic

 - c) Do your measured outputs match your truth table in all eight cases?